trandem/deadlock-autoinc/AI_PROMPTS.md

 Help me generate `start.sh` for easy project startup.
 Include commands to create the database, run migrations, and start the application.

 ## Generate test
+Generate uint tests for this class, focusing on key functionalities such as data processing, database interactions, and error handling.